samuel-bohman/my-personal-website/content/home/about.md

 # Biography

 Samuel Bohman is a PhD student in the department of Computer and Systems Sciences at Stockholm University.
-He specializes in reproducible research, statistical computing, machine learning, and data visualization.
+His research interests include reproducible research, statistical computing, machine learning, and data visualization.